 Should I do periodic testing of GFI Notify?

 We recommend that you do a test about once every three months for each plug you are monitoring.
 Right now, the only test that actually simulates a power loss at the circuit or outlet is to physically unplug the smart plug.
 You should receive the notifications within 4 minutes.
 If there are others on your notification list, be sure to let them know that you will be conducting a test or temporarily remove their contact information.
-When plugging the smart plug back in, make sure it is “on”.

 Don’t see your question listed here?
 Contact us.